bioinfo-pf-curie/mpiSORT/README.txt

 ### 18) Improvements

-	1) Make a pile up of the reads to produce VCF. <br />
+* Make a pile up of the reads to produce VCF.
-	2) Merge aligner and sorting to avoid writing and reading part. <br />
+* Merge aligner and sorting to avoid writing and reading part.
-	3) Manage Bam file in input, output.  <br />
+* Manage Bam file in input, output.
-	4) Optimize communication for non power of 2 cpu number. <br />
+* Optimize communication for non power of 2 cpu number.
-	     The gather and bradcast should be replace with Bruck. <br />
+	     The gather and bradcast should be replace with Bruck.
-	5) Generate index with the gz output as tabix does. <br />
+* Generate index with the gz output as tabix does.
-	6) Manage single reads. <br />
+* Manage single reads.
-	7) Mark or remove duplicates. <br />
+* Mark or remove duplicates.
-	8) Write SAM files per chromosom. <br />
+* Write SAM files per chromosom.
-	9) Propose an option to write a big SAM file. <br />
+* Propose an option to write a big SAM file.
-	10) Test malloc_trim on BSD or OSX. <br />
+* Test malloc_trim on BSD or OSX.

 ### 19) Authors and contacts